bgruening/docker-galaxy-stable/README.md

 This enables you to have different export folders for different sessions - means real separation of your different projects.

+For Non-Linux users, data storage via export to the host computer is complicated by ...

 Upgrading images
 ----------------